 For disk reading, os2krnl uses MiniFSD, not MicroFSD.
 MicroFSD is intended for loader to work in real mode, and MiniFSD is for the kernel to work in protect mode.
-MiniFSD has the format of 16-bit NE DLL.
+MiniFSD has the format of 16-bit NE dll.
 Its size is limited to 62 Kbytes.
 The system initialization sysinit routine of os2krnl loads MiniFSD from its in-memory image.
 It is used at the 1st stage in system initialization process to read config.sys and load base device drivers (BASEDEV and PSD).

-Before the kernel loads OS/2 disk subsystem drivers (they are: ibm1flpy.add, ibm1s506.add, - disk drivers, an ATAPI filter to support CDROMs, DASD manager (os2dasd.dmd), volume manager (os2lvm.dmd)), the disk reading is performed by switching to real mode and calling int 13h BIOS disk read functions.
+Sefore the kernel loads <acronym title="Operating System">OS</acronym>/2 disk subsystem drivers (they are: ibm1flpy.add, ibm1s506.add, - disk drivers, an ATAPI filter to support CDROMs, DASD manager (os2dasd.dmd), volume manager (os2lvm.dmd)), the disk reading is performed by switching to real mode and calling int 13h BIOS disk read functions.
 When disk subsystem drivers are loaded and initialized, the kernel uses them to read the disk, and for filesystem access it continues to use the MiniFSD.
 It is the 1st phase of the system initialization process, as it called in ifs.inf documentation from IBM.
-At this phase the kernel uses MFS\\ MiniFSD functions for filesystem access.
+At this phase the kernel uses MFS MiniFSD functions for filesystem access.
 They are very similiar to the MicroFSD functions, but unlike them, they work in protect mode.
-At the 2nd phase the kernel links MiniFSD into the IFS chain (it is the only IFS in chain), calls FS\INIT function to complete phase 1 and in phase 2 it uses FS\\ functions from the MiniFSD, so at this moment, MiniFSD is like ordinary IFS, but it supports only a minimum of FS\\ functions.
+At the 2nd phase the kernel links MiniFSD into the IFS chain (it is the only IFS in chain), calls MFS_TERM function to complete phase 1 and in phase 2 it uses FS functions from the MiniFSD, so at this moment, MiniFSD is like ordinary IFS, but it supports only a minimum of FS functions.

 After that, phase 3 begins.
 At this phase, the boot IFS is loaded, which replaces MiniFSD in the IFS chain.
-At this stage the kernel calls the MFS\TERM MiniFSD entry point, and the latter transfers control to the boot IFS.
-After that a full-featured filesystem access begins.
+After that begins a full-featured filesystem access.
 The system now can read from and write to files from any disk, it supports drive letters and can have many open files at the same time.
-At this phase, the kernel can load ordinary device drivers ("device=") and IFS'es.
+At this phase, the kernel loads the required DLLs and can load ordinary device drivers ("device=").

 After that, the system continue to load "device=" drivers, then process "run=" and "call=" statements, and then "protshell=" to load pmshell.

 Some info about OS/2 PPC load process

-I have no PowerPC box, but I have IBM's redbook "OS/2 Warp (PowerPC Edition) A first look", there is a small paragraph about OS/2 PPC load sequence in this book.
+I have no PowerPC box, but I have IBM's redbook "<acronym title="Operating

+System">OS</acronym>/2 Warp (PowerPC Edition) A first look", there is a little paragraph about <acronym title="Operating System">OS</acronym>/2 PPC load sequence in this book.
 This paragraph is very small and contains only a small piece of information.
-Also I have OS/2 PPC config files for the loader (boot.cfg) and for the OS/2 server (config.sys).
-The most part of drivers, servers and libraries is loaded from boot.cfg, and the config.sys is specific to the OS/2 personality.
+Also I have <acronym title="Operating System">OS</acronym>/2 PPC config files for the loader (boot.cfg) and for the <acronym title="Operating System">OS</acronym>/2 server (boot.cfg) and for the <acronym title="Operating System">OS</acronym>/2 server (config.sys).
+The most part of drivers, servers and libraries is loaded from boot.cfg, and the config.sys is specific to the <acronym title="Operating"

+System">OS</acronym>/2 personality.
 The config.sys file is very small.
+I can show these files in forum, if you interested.